Lisanju/Lisanju/README.md

 # Welcome to my profile 🐝
 Hello!
-I'm Elisa Anju, a brazilian-gypsy linguist! =)
+I'm Elisa Anju, a brazilian-gypsy and linguist! =)

 I'm interested mainly in the formal semantics of natural languages.
 My projects concerns theoretical linguistics, formal logic and NLP-oriented data.